Daily High to Daily Low: Is It Safe to Buy Stitch Fix Inc. (SFIX)?

 SFIX’s Market Performance

-SFIX stocks went down by -1.68% for the week, with a monthly jump of 18.62% and a quarterly performance of -38.32%, while its annual performance rate touched -89.13%.
-The volatility ratio for the week stands at 5.89% while the volatility levels for the past 30 days are set at 7.80% for Stitch Fix Inc. The simple moving average for the period of the last 20 days is 2.22% for SFIX stocks with a simple moving average of -61.38% for the last 200 days.
+SFIX stocks went up by 24.06% for the week, with a monthly jump of 34.13% and a quarterly performance of -23.87%, while its annual performance rate touched -84.18%.
+The volatility ratio for the week stands at 8.94% while the volatility levels for the past 30 days are set at 7.69% for Stitch Fix Inc. The simple moving average for the period of the last 20 days is 21.27% for SFIX stocks with a simple moving average of -49.79% for the last 200 days.

 Analysts’ Opinion of SFIX